flyteorg/flyte/boilerplate/flyte/golang_test_targets/Readme.rst

 Provides a ``lint`` make target that uses golangci to lint your code.

+Provides a ``lint-fix`` make target that uses golangci to lint and fix your code in place.

 Provides a ``test_unit`` target for unit tests.

 Provides a ``test_unit_cover`` target for analysing coverage of unit tests, which will output the coverage of each function and total statement coverage.